 Managing Director, Societal Advancement

-Lynn is the Managing Director of CCL’s Societal Advancement group where she has responsibility for directing the work CCL does with K-12 schools, colleges and universities, nonprofits, and population health organizations.
-She brings more than twenty-five years of experience in leadership from a variety of organizations in government and community affairs, marketing, sales, public relations, and fundraising.
+Lynn is the Managing Director of our Societal Advancement group where she has responsibility for directing our work with K-12 schools, colleges and universities, nonprofits, and population health organizations.
+She brings more than 25 years of experience in leadership from a variety of organizations in government and community affairs, marketing, sales, public relations, and fundraising.

 Evaluation and Research Lead, Societal Advancement

-Valerie has been in the research and evaluation field for thirteen years.
-Currently, Valerie is a senior research scientist at CCL serving as the Evaluation and Research Lead for the Societal Advancement group.
+Valerie has been in the research and evaluation field for 13 years.
+Currently, Valerie is a Senior Research Scientist here at CCL serving as the Evaluation and Research Lead for the Societal Advancement group.
 In this role, she oversees the evaluation and research work across the societal advancement sectors: K-12 education, higher education, nonprofits, population health, and youth-serving organizations.
-Valerie is interested in developmental evaluation, program evaluation, and applied research and works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.
+Valerie is interested in developmental evaluation, program evaluation, and applied research.
+She works to foster an organizational learning culture that embeds data and intentional learning throughout the program lifecycle.

-Valerie earned her Ph.D. in psychology from The Graduate Center, CUNY and her M.A. in Psychology from Hunter College, City University of New York (CUNY).
-She also holds a Bachelor of Science degree in psychology from Stetson University.
+Valerie earned her Ph.D. in Psychology from the Graduate Center, City University of New York (CUNY), and her M.A. in Psychology from Hunter College, CUNY.
+She also holds a Bachelor of Science in Psychology from Stetson University.